Aviah/django-simple-search/README.md

 See the example view and template in the app.

-## Loading Exsiting Data to the Search Index
+## Load Exsiting Data to the Search Index

 The search index is automatically updated when you save an object, so every new entry, or updated entry, will be saved to the search index.